 If you’re spending a longer time in the area, a pet-friendly accommodation option south of the Daintree River is the Daintree Riverside Van Park.
 Dogs are allowed on the lower level of the park, and it’s just metres from the edge of the upper Daintree River.

-There’s two main dangers for dogs when visiting Cape Tribulation and the Daintree area: crocodiles and cassowaries.
+There’s two main dangers for dogs when visiting the Daintree region and Cape Tribulation: crocodiles and cassowaries.

 As well as in the Daintree River, crocodiles are a risk at many of the creeks within the Cape Tribulation area and along the beaches, no matter how inviting they look.
 Make sure you keep your dog away from the water, unless you know it’s safe.
 (Some of the forest streams further away from the coast are croc-free.)

 When it comes to cassowaries, dogs are both a danger to cassowaries and in danger from cassowaries.
 Dogs, particularly when they display aggression towards larger cassowaries, have been maimed or killed by their dagger-like middle claw.
 Additionally, both domestic and wild dogs are one of the biggest threats to young cassowaries.